 Living in an apartment or other rental unit doesn’t mean you can skip insurance.
 Your landlord may have a policy, but it only covers their structure and won’t pay for your possessions in case something happens.

-The Tax Cuts and Jobs Act of 2017 eliminated the financial penalty for failing to have health insurance established by the Affordable Care Act.
+The Tax Cuts and Jobs Act of 2017 eliminated the financial penalty for failing to have health insurance that had been established by the Affordable Care Act.
 However, that doesn’t mean health coverage isn’t still a smart idea.
 Have you seen the cost of a broken leg lately?
 We’re talking $17,000 to $35,000 if you need surgery.

 If the marketplace isn’t for you, here are some other health insurance options to try.